MathisJANKOVIC/Memory-Game/README.md

 - MySQL or MariaDB

 ## Installation
+1. Download and extract the zip or clone the project
-- Clone the project
+2. Move the project into your virtual host directory
-- Run your Apache server
+2. Run your Apache server
-- Import `database.sql` on your server
+3. Import `database.sql` in phpMyAdmin
--  Adjust connexion info in `highscore.php` line 2
+4. Adjust connexion info in `highscore.php` line 2